rachelponce/ChompSci/Sprint1.md

 As a **recruiter**, I want to make announcements about positions I'm looking to fill and have my message reach as many Computer Science students as possible.

+As a **professor**, I want to reach out to current and past students to offer opportunities in the field of academia, so that I can help students gain experience while they assist me with instructional or researching responsibilities.

+As an **advisor**, I want to guide students to a resource of opportunities where they can network with peers, professionals, and instructors, so that I can help navigate students to the next step in their academic and professional careers.